Licensing & Regulations By State For Microblading and Permanent Makeup

 It can be a little confusing, so we went ahead and came up with three degrees of regulations and licensing in each state:

-- no regulations to low: These states do not regulation permanent makeup, or have you complete a 200 hour or less training or just proof of a completed training
+- no regulations to low: These states do not regulation permanent makeup, or only have you complete an application & fee

-- some regulations: these states require you to complete 100 or more hours of training, or apply for licensing through the state, or take first aid trainings
+- minimal regulations: these states require you to apply for licensing through the state, pay an application fee, take first aid trainings, and/or blood borne pathogen training

-- high regulations: any state requiring a cosmology license, more than 200 hours, complete additional licensing, or require apprenticeship
+- regulated: any state requiring a cosmology license, more than 100 hours, complete additional licensing, or require apprenticeship

 (Our permanent makeup certification courses can help you prove the hours your need and they also help with insurance)